 The App Engine standard environment is based on container instances running on Google's infrastructure.
-Containers are preconfigured with one of several available runtimes (Java 7, Java 8, Python 2.7, Go and PHP).
-Each runtime also includes libraries that support App Engine Standard APIs.
-For many applications, the standard environment runtimes and libraries might be all you need.
+Containers are preconfigured with one of several available runtimes (Java 7, Java 8, Python 2.7, Go, PHP and Node.js).

 The App Engine standard environment makes it easy to build and deploy an application that runs reliably even under heavy load and with large amounts of data.
 It includes the following features: